 What’s it going to take?
-Really, what is it going to take for us to wake up, smell coffee and get our collective poop grouped?
-Do we really want to live to work or do we want to create a living doing something that we love so that we can chase our dreams while chasing the stars?
-The corporate gig is becoming overrated and outdated; wifi equipped Winnebago here we go!
+Really, what is it going to take for us to wake up, smell coffee, and get our collective poop grouped?
+Do we really want to live to work or do we want to create a living doing something that we love so we can chase our dreams while chasing the stars?
+The corporate gig is becoming overrated and outdated; WiFi-equipped Winnebago, here we go!

-Whether or not we realize it, life has a way of making sure we learn our lesson; some of us course correct immediately, not wanting to repeat the repercussions of our bad behavior.
-But some of us…are just hard learners and maybe just maybe, have some more work to do.
+Whether or not we realize it, life has a way of making sure we learn our lesson.
+Some of us course correct immediately, not wanting to repeat the repercussions of our bad behavior.
+But some of us are just hard learners and maybe — just maybe — have more work to do.
 Perhaps we had a troubled childhood.
-Maybe we were picked on in high school.
-Some of us had problems later in life, money, love, drugs and alcohol or other addictive risk laden behaviors.
-Then there are those of us who were bullied by lovers, family and bosses alike; only wanting to be please people and be liked, loved and respected, we often end up depressed, depleted and defeated.
+Maybe we were picked on in school.
+Some of us had problems later in life: money, love, drugs and alcohol, or other addictive risk-laden behaviors.
+Then there are those of us who were bullied by lovers, family and bosses alike, only wanting to please people and be liked, loved, and respected; we often end up depressed, depleted, and defeated.

 Look, no one comes to this world perfect.
-Our souls make a pact before they hit the atmosphere; do our best, learn from our mistakes, make it a better place for others.
+Our souls make a pact before they hit the atmosphere: do our best, learn from our mistakes, make it a better world for others.
 We land, sometimes hard, and get distracted by all of the shiny objects and each other (and their shiny objects).
 We lose perspective.
 We lose our compass.
 We lose discretion.

 Mae and I had a phone conversation a few weeks ago and the “no” of my past came up.
 She promptly Googled his profile and busted out laughing.
 “Mom, that guy’s cheeks…good lord he’s storing nuts in those things!”
-We laughed so hard.
-I may have peed just a little….
-Her follow up “He wasn’t really a nice guy; he was a poser.”
-Far wiser than her mother.
+We laughed so hard, I may have peed just a little.
+Her follow-up: “He wasn’t really a nice guy; he was a poser.”
+Far wiser than her mother!
 She was right.
-I’d seen pictures of him online over the years; sad, uninspired and just blah.
+I’d seen pictures of him online over the years: sad, uninspired, and just blah.
 I scolded myself for ever letting someone so small get to me so badly.
-While I am certain his non-descriptness has little to nothing to do with me, I do believe that his crass, cold and heartless attitude contributes to his unhappy condition; only he can change that.
+While I am certain his non-descriptiveness has little to nothing to do with me, I do believe that his crass, cold, and heartless attitude contributes to his unhappy condition; only he can change that.
 I wish him well and good luck.
 Mae sends squirrels and acorns.
 You’re welcome.

-If you’re hurt; do the work.
+If you’re hurt, do the work.
 Exhausted?
 Do the work.
 Burned out on the job?
 Do (less of) the damn work.
-Need to drop the weight; do the work.
+Need to drop the weight?
+Do the work.
 If you’re addicted; do the work.
-If you’re financially out of control; do the work.
-Get the point – DO THE WORK.
+If you’re financially out of control, do the work.
+Get the point?
+DO THE WORK.
 Don’t know where to start?
 Start here.
 Start now.
-Tell someone you trust and ask the hardest question you can ever ask someone, “I need help.
+Tell someone you trust and ask the hardest question you can ever ask anyone: “I need help.
 I am scared.
 Will you help me?”
-If they like their Karma, they will still stand up and step up.
-We’ll do it together; On Your Own but Never Alone.
+If they like their karma, they will still stand up and step up.
+We’ll do it together: on your own, but never alone.
 The Dutch way.